boehm-s/dotfiles/README.md

 - [x] Auto-install missing packages
 - [x] Use phi-search only in multiple-cursors mode
-- [ ] Create different configurations for emacs in terminal and emacs with GUI
+- [x] Create different configurations for emacs in terminal and emacs with GUI
+- [ ] improve emacs with GUI
 - [ ] Optimization : prevent useless minor-modes or scripts from being used while they are unnecessary
 - [ ] Optimization : make it work with emacsclient (emacs as a daemon)
 - [ ] Autocomplete (company-mode) : Make it work with Rust, SQL, C and HTML